faceyspacey/transition-group/README.md

 hack something together that has 2 components nested in the code at once.
 React just knows what to do.

 The `ReactTransitionGroup`
-toolset hasn't received enough credit in my opinion--partly because the flaws our component here solves--but we believe the abstraction it provides to use state to determine when components should not be there, while keeping the concept of the actual duration embedded in the DOM *separate*, makes it world class.
+toolset hasn't received enough credit in my opinion--*partly because the flaws our component here solves*--but we believe the abstraction it provides to use state to determine when components should and should not be there, while keeping the concept of the actual duration embedded in the DOM *separate*, makes it world class.

 As for having multiple nested `AnimatedChild` components, of course also use the `key` prop to uniquely identify them so React knows what to do, i.e. when to attach and detach them to/from the DOM.